vonfalk/storm-javavis/doc/02-Storm/03-Languages.md

 Code is loaded in the following steps:

-1. load syntax
+1. load syntax rules
+2. load syntax options
-2. load types
+3. load types
-3. finalize types
+4. finalize types
-4. load functions
+5. load functions

-Step 3 is used to set up inheritance for types and other tasks that requires information about other types present in the same package.
+Step 4 is used to set up inheritance for types and other tasks that requires information about other types present in the same package.

 Each `Reader` is handed a set of all files of the same type that are found, since some files may